Skip to Content

 • Reverse battery protection prevents damage from improper battery lead connection

-Powermax RV Converter | 55 Amp | 12V Power Converter with Built-in 4 Stage Smart Battery Charger | 110Vac to 12Vdc | Lithium Compatible | Fully Adjustable Output from 13V to 16.5V | PM4 55A
+PowerMax 55 Amp RV Converter | 12V AC to DC Power Converter with Built-in 4 Stage Smart Battery Charger | Adjustable Output 13V to 16.5V, Lithium Compatible | Ideal for RV, Boat, Car Audio, PM4 55A

 Portable Trickle Chargers

-• Meet the GENIUS10 - Similar to our G7200, just better.
+• MEET THE GENIUS10 — Similar to our G7200, just better.
 It's 17% smaller and delivers over 115% more power.
-It's the all-in-one universal charging...
+It's the all-in-one charging solution...

 Battery Tender 10 AMP 12V Battery Charger and Maintainer - Automotive Switchable 10 AMP / 6 AMP / 2 AMP - Selectable Chemistry Standard Lithium AGM - Cars SUVs Trucks – 022-0229-DL-WH

-• STAY CHARGED: The 10 AMP car battery charger automotive provides a full charge to your machine's battery before automatically switching to float mode...
+• Stay Charged: The 10 AMP car battery charger automotive provides a full charge to your machine's battery before automatically switching to float mode...

-• CONNECT AND FORGET: With a low maintenance design, our universal vehicle charger and maintainer is compact, lightweight, and easy to operate even in...
+• Connect and Forget: With a low maintenance design, our universal vehicle charger and maintainer is compact, lightweight, and easy to operate even in...

-Bottom Line
+Bottom Line About RV Battery Chargers

-While any battery charger may fully automatically charge your batteries, 3-stage chargers/maintainers are the best option for doing the job properly.
-They provide the bulk, absorption, and float charging stages to maintain your battery’s optimal health over the longest period.
+The most important thing to remember about battery chargers or converter/chargers for lead-acid RV house batteries is that 3-stage models are best suited for providing proper charging, maintenance, and a long lifespan.
+While any battery charger may automatically charge your batteries, 3-stage chargers/maintainers are the best option for doing the job correctly.
+They provide the Bulk, Absorption, and Float charging stages that are necessary to maintain your battery’s optimal health over the longest period.

-Free RVing Tips, Tricks, Reviews, Giveaways & More
+Free RVing Tips, Tricks, Reviews & Giveaways

-Subscribe to our daily newsletter!
-We’ve been full-time RVers for 20 years (!) and share everything we’ve learned about RVing in our daily blog posts.
-Join our online community to receive a wealth of great RVing knowledge delivered right to your inbox.
+As 20-year full-timers, we share everything we’ve learned about RVing over the years.
+Join our online community to receive a wealth of great RVing knowledge delivered daily to your inbox.

-Whether this is your first time on the road or you’re a seasoned full-timer, you’ll love the wide range of RVing topics we cover.
-Don’t miss a single article or any of our famous RV gear GiveawaysSubscribe today!
+Whether you’re a new RVer or a seasoned full-timer, you’ll love the wide range of RVing topics we cover.
+Don’t miss a single article or any of our famous Giveaways.
+Subscribe to our newsletter today!

 We'd Love It If You Shared This!